Shael Polakow-Suransky

 Shael Polakow-Suransky (born January 10, 1972) is the president of the Bank Street College of Education.
 Previously, he was the New York City Department of Education Chief Academic Officer and Senior Deputy Chancellor.

-Early years and education
+Early life and education

-Polakow-Suransky was born in Witbank, South Africa, where his parents, Valerie Polakow and Leonard Suransky, were anti-apartheid activists.
+Shael Polakow-Suransky was born January 10, 1972 in Witbank, South Africa, where his Jewish parents, Valerie Polakow and Leonard Suransky, were anti-apartheid activists.

-In 1973, the family immigrated to Michigan.
+In 1973, the family emigrated to the United States, settling in Michigan, where Shael's younger brother, journalist Sasha Polakow-Suransky, was born in 1979.
 Shael attended Ann Arbor's alternative Community High School.
-In high school, Shael Polakow-Suransky paired his fellow students with younger children in a peer-education program that promoted conversations about tolerance; the program spread throughout his school district.
+While in high school, he paired his fellow students with younger children in a peer education program that promoted conversations about tolerance; the program took hold and spread throughout the school district.
 He spent his senior year conducting an independent study in Durban, South Africa, at the height of the anti-Apartheid movement.
-He studied education and urban studies at Brown University.

-Polakow-Suransky earned a master's degree in educational leadership from Bank Street College of Education and graduated from the Broad Superintendents Academy in 2008.
+After returning to the United States, Polakow-Suransky studied education and urban studies at Brown University.
+He then earned a master's degree in educational leadership from Bank Street College of Education, and graduated from the Broad Superintendents Academy in 2008.